-Renewable Generation Connection Impact Assessments Completed on Time
+• Renewable Generation Connection Impact Assessments Completed on Time

 Electricity distributors are required to conduct Connection Impact Assessments (CIA's) on all renewable generation connections within 60 days of receiving the required deliverables from the proposed Generator.
 Orangeville Hydro has developed and implemented an internal procedure to ensure compliance with this regulation.
-In 2017, Orangeville Hydro completed two CIAs, which was completed within the prescribed time limit.
-Orangeville Hydro expects the trend for this measure to continue for the foreseeable future.
+In 2018, Orangeville Hydro did not complete any CIAs.